brendanhay/gogol/gogol-youtube-reporting/README.md

 ## Description

-A client library for the YouTube Reporting API.
+A client library for the Google YouTube Reporting.

 ## Contribute